rx-angular/rx-angular/libs/cdk/zone-configurations/docs/how-to-debug-zone-flags.md

 ![Log timers flag active](https://raw.githubusercontent.com/rx-angular/rx-angular/master/libs/cdk/zone-configurations/docs/images/angular-zone-flags_disable-timers-true_michael-hladky.png)

-Now `globalThis`, should have no original/unpatched version present under the zone symbol.
+Now, `globalThis` should have no original/unpatched version present under the zone symbol.

 ```typescript
 // logs the unpatched/original setTimeout API if zone was active, of it logs 'undefined' if not